cui-cindy/cui-cindy.github.io/_posts/2022-01-16-2022-Girl-Scout-Cookies.md

 ![Peanut Butter Sandwiches](/assets/7-pbs.jpg)
 Peanut butter sandwiches are a crisp and crunchy oatmeal cookie that has creamy peanut butter filling that tastes good.

-If you want to purchase my delicious cookies, please contact my parents or send an email to —> ccui2020@gmail.com!
+If you want to purchase my delicious cookies, please contact my parents or send an email to me!
+The cookies are $5 per box.